arielzn/arielzn.github.io/_posts/2018-08-09-archlinux-lenovo-120s-11-install.md

     # dd conv=sync,noerror bs=1M if=/dev/mmcblk0  of=/mnt/extdrive/backup_120s.img status=progress

-This image can be applied back at any time[link to arch wiki] to the eMMC drive to restore it completely to factory state.
+This image can be [applied back at any time](https://wiki.archlinux.org/index.php/Dd#Disk_cloning_and_restore) to the eMMC drive to restore it completely to factory state.

 ## Partitioning for Linux using an encrypted LVM for `/`